Crafting a campaign that builds donor confidence

 A short-term sub-brand with long-term alignment

 The campaign drew from Kinship’s most recognizable brand assets—its typography, tone, and core visual cues—to create a dedicated campaign logo and palette.
-The result felt like Kinship, but carried the focus and polish expected of a major fundraising effort.
+The result felt like Kinship, but carried the focus and polish of a major fundraising effort.

 By investing care and attention in the campaign materials, Kinship demonstrated the same readiness it was asking donors to support.
 Consistent design gave the campaign continuity across presentations, print materials, and communications.
 Each piece was organized, clear, and consistent, reflecting the discipline behind the campaign itself.